Home OMiLAB Nodes OMILAB@HS Schmalkalden

 About the OMILAB Node

-Entrepreneurial quality management (QM) has continuously developed over the past decades.
-Accordingly, numerous methods and techniques to support quality initiatives were developed, e.g., Six Sigma, Lean Management or Total Quality Management.
-Finally, in 2017, the age of Quality 4.0 was proclaimed and new technologies (e.g., Augmented Reality, etc.) as well as transactional and machine data are increasingly used for quality management initiatives.
+Entrepreneurial quality management (QM) has evolved significantly over the past decades, introducing numerous methods and techniques such as Six Sigma, Lean Management, and Total Quality Management.
+With the advent of Industry 4.0, the concept of Quality 4.0 emerged, leveraging technologies like Augmented Reality and transactional as well as machine data to enhance quality initiatives.

 Competences